What is The Verve's The Drugs Don't Work about?

-Though then it seemed to be about recreational drug use, the track has since been linked to both the death of his father - who died from a blood clot when he was just 11 years old - and his wife's Kate Radley's father, who died of cancer.
+Though then it was attributed to recreational drug use, the single has since been linked to both the passing of his father - who died from a blood clot when he was just 11 years old - and his wife Kate Radley's father, who died of cancer.

 In fact, some sources even claim the song was written by his father-in-law's bedside- with the most compelling lyrics to support this claim being: "And I hope you're thinking of me/As you lay down on your side" as well as "Now the drugs don't work/They just make you worse/But I know I'll see your face again".

-Revisiting the lyrics with this reading, it's impossible not to take on the heartache of losing a loved one.
+Revisiting the lyrics with this reading, it's impossible not to think of the heartache of losing a loved one.